Invasive Prenatal Testing: Risks, Benefits, and Considerations

 What is the best time to perform Invasive Prenatal Testing?

 Ans.
 Chorionic Villus Sampling (CVS) can be done as early as 10 to 12 weeks, while amniocentesis is usually performed between 15 to 20 weeks of pregnancy.
+Timing varies depending on the specific invasive testing pregnancy procedure recommended.

 Call Now Book An Appointment